-(1) determine to be in control of the moo la opposed to it controlling you; and
+(1) Determine to be in control of the moo la opposed to it controlling you

-To practice control you'll need to gain an awareness of how you think about the dollars, euros, pounds and yen.
+To practice control, you'll need to gain an awareness of how you think about the dollars, euros, pounds and yen.
 This will involve examining where your beliefs originate from.
-You are likely to have subconsciously subsumed someone else's view of the gold eg: parents.
+You are likely to have subconsciously subsumed someone else's view of the gold. e.g. your parents.
 Become aware of how your own race and culture, upbringing and money personality interact to shape your thinking and money belief system.
 Once you've established this, decide if you are served well by what you think and how you act.
 Like global positioning systems, upgrades are usually needed to the money thoughts that pass through our little grey cells.

 To improve your thinking and to practice the control you'll need in life to move ahead, acquire a little knowledge.
 Remember knowledge is power – but only if you choose to use it.